SangramSA/Multimodal-Enterprise-RAG-System/README.md

 ```

 **Note**:
-- DeepEval's automatic uploads work when using `evaluate()` function
+- Use `--use-automatic-upload` flag to enable DeepEval's automatic Confident AI uploads
-- Our current implementation uses `measure()` directly, so automatic uploads are not available
-- Custom upload endpoint is deprecated (404 error expected)
-- To use automatic uploads, consider refactoring to use DeepEval's `evaluate()` function
+- Requires `CONFIDENT_API_KEY` environment variable to be set
+- Results are automatically uploaded to Confident AI dashboard for visualization

 #### DeepEval Caching